reactivego/rx/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/reactivego/rx.svg)](https://pkg.go.dev/github.com/reactivego/rx)

 Package `rx` provides _**R**eactive E**x**tensions_, a powerful API for asynchronous programming in Go, built around [observables](#observables) and [operators](#operators) to process streams of data seamlessly.

 ## Prerequisites

 You’ll need [*Go 1.23*](https://golang.org/dl/) or later, as the implementation depends on language support for generics and iterators.

 ## Observables

-In `rx`, an [**Observables**](http://reactivex.io/documentation/observable.html) represents a stream of data that can emit items over time, while an **observer** subscribes to it to receive and react to those emissions.
+In `rx`, an [**Observables**](http://reactivex.io/documentation/observable.html) represents a stream of data that can emit items over time, while an **Observer** subscribes to it to receive and react to those emissions.
 This reactive approach enables asynchronous and concurrent operations without blocking execution.
-Instead of waiting for values to become available, an observer passively listens and responds whenever the Observable emits data, errors, or a completion signal.
+Instead of waiting for values to become available, an observer passively listens and responds whenever the observable emits data, errors, or a completion signal.

-This page introduces the **reactive pattern**, explaining what **Observables** and **observers** are and how subscriptions work.
-Other sections explore the powerful set of **Observable operators** that allow you to transform, combine, and control data streams efficiently.
+This page introduces the **reactive pattern**, explaining what **Observables** and **Observers** are and how subscriptions work.
+Other sections explore the powerful set of [**Operators**](https://reactivex.io/documentation/operators.html) that allow you to transform, combine, and control data streams efficiently.

 An Observable: